The Transalpins - Crossing the Alps in the footsteps of the wolf

 10 national parks crossed

-One objective: to raise awareness about the preservation of alpine ecosystems by documenting the impact of environmental management through natural parks and the integration of agricultural sectors
+One goal: raise awareness about the preservation of Alpine ecosystems by documenting the impact of environmental management by natural parks and the integration of agricultural sectors

-Students and trekking enthusiasts for only a few years, we did not have the necessary equipment for this expedition; whose prices often peak at the altitude of the peaks.
-This is why we warmly thank the members of Lagoped who make our epic journey possible while allowing us to respect our convictions .
+Students and trekking enthusiasts for only a few years, we did not have the necessary equipment for this expedition; whose prices often peak as high as the summits.
+That is why we warmly thank the members of Lagoped who make our epic journey possible while allowing us to stay true to our convictions.